December 25, 2024

 9. Craft and Optimize Your Ad Copy

 Effective copywriting is critical to the success of your Google search ads.
+Here are a few best practices to follow:

 • Recognize the client's pain points.